Frost2k/Game-Engine-Assignment/README.md

 - Start menu and death screen implementation
 - Visual feedback systems for player actions

-### 5.2 AI Pathfinding and Enemy Behavior (TBD)
+### 5.2 AI Pathfinding and Enemy Behavior (Implemented) Galen
-*[This section will be completed by team member implementing the AI subsystem]*

 Key goals:
 - Custom pathfinding algorithms for dynamic environments
 - Context-aware enemy behavior
-- Dynamic difficulty adjustment based on player performance
-- Formation-based enemy coordination
+- Finite State Machine for enemy AI with multiple states

 ### 5.3 Networking and Multiplayer (TBD)
 *[This section will be completed by team member implementing the networking features]*